run2bizdocs/docs-1/en/docs/citsmart-esp-8/5-processes/service-level/configuration/create-time-attendance.md

     1 the highest priority and 5 the lowest.
 Select the priority to define the
     time:

--   **Capture**: set the time of capture of the service request, according to the priority selected;
+    -**Capture**: set the time of capture of the service request, according to the priority selected;

--   **Resolution**: set the time of service resolution according to the priority selected.
+    -**Resolution**: set the time of service resolution according to the priority selected.

 1. Before complete the fields in **Automation**, it should be properly